opencord/maas/QUICKSTART.md

 hostname made up, in the Canonical way, of a adjective and an noun, such as `popular-feast.cord.lab`. _The name will be different for everyone._ The new node will be in the `New` state.

-For _real_ hosts, automation that leverages the MAAS APIs will transition the node from `New` through the states of `Commissioning` and `Acquired` to `Deployed`.
+If you have properly configured power management for virtualbox (see below) the host will be automatically transitioned from `New` through the start of `Comissioning` and `Acquired` to `Deployed`.

-#### Bad News
-For hosts that support IPMI, which includes the hosts recommended for the CORD POD, MAAS will automatically discover remote power management information.
-However, MAAS is not able to detect or manage power for VirtualBox machines.

-A work-a-round has been created to support VirtualBox based VMs.
-This is accomplished by overriding the support script for the `Intel AMT` power support module; but unfortunately it is not fully automated at this point.
+#### Virtual Box Power Management
+Virtual box power management is implemented via helper scripts that SSH to the virtual box host and execute `vboxmanage` commands.
+For this to work The scripts must be configured with a username and host to utilize when SSHing and that account must allow SSH from the head node guest to the host using SSH keys such that no password entry is required.

-The work-a-round uses SSH from the MAAS head node to the machine that is running VirtualBox.
-To enable this, assuming that VirtualBox is running on a Linux based system, you can copy the MAAS ssh public key from `/var/lib/maas/.ssh/id_rsa.pub` on the head known to your accounts `authorized_keys` files.
+To enable SSH key based login, assuming that VirtualBox is running on a Linux based system, you can copy the MAAS ssh public key from `/var/lib/maas/.ssh/id_rsa.pub` on the head known to your accounts `authorized_keys` files.
 You can verify that this is working by issuing the following commands from your host machine:
 ```
 vagrant ssh headnode
 sudo su - maas